 As the Company opted for the exemptions allowed under IFRS 1 "First-time Adoption of International Financial Reporting Standards" during the Company's first-time adoption of the IFRS as endorsed by the FSC, unrealized revaluation increments and cumulative translation adjustments of \$512,508 thousand, which were previously recognized in shareholders' equity were reclassified to retained earnings.
-In accordance with Regulatory Permit No.1010012865 as issued by the FSC on April 6, 2012, a special reserve is appropriated from retained earnings for aforementioned reclassification.
+A special reserve is appropriated from retained earnings for aforementioned reclassification.
 In addition, during the use, disposal or reclassifications of relevant assets, this special reserve is reverted to distributable earnings proportionately.
-The carrying amount of special reserve amounted to \$512,508 thousand as of December 31, 2020 and 2019.
+The carrying amount of special reserve amounted to \$512,508 thousand as of December 31, 2021 and 2020.